5 Delicious Desserts by Jan de Heem: A Table of Treats

 The Dutch Golden Age was a period of intense trade and exploration, bringing new ingredients and culinary traditions to the Netherlands.
 De Heem’s still life paintings often feature desserts made with exotic fruits, spices, and other ingredients, reflecting the influence of global trade on Dutch cuisine.

-See also 3-Ingredient Apple Dessert with Crescent Rolls & Cream Cheese
+See also 3-Ingredient Apple Dessert: Crescent Roll & Pie Filling

 4. The Legacy of Jan de Heem